open-telemetry/opentelemetry-specification/specification/logs/api.md

 It is provided for application developers to emit structured log records (e.g. custom events).

-Languges MAY provide a separate Logs Bridge API if they need different ergonomics for consumers that are building log appenders/bridges.
+Languages MAY provide a separate Logs Bridge API if they need different ergonomics for consumers that are building log appenders/bridges.

-The Logs API consist of these main components:
+The Logs API consists of these main components:

 * [LoggerProvider](#loggerprovider) is the entry point of the API.
 It provides access to `Logger`s.
 * [Logger](#logger) is responsible for emitting logs as